rabbitmq/rabbitmq-website/site/networking.md

 listeners.tcp.1 = 192.168.1.99:5672
 </pre>

-It is possible to disable non-TLS connections by disabling all regular TCP listeners.
+It is possible to deactivate non-TLS connections by deactivating all regular TCP listeners.
 Only [TLS-enabled](./ssl.html) clients will be able to connect:

 <pre class="lang-ini">
-# disables non-TLS listeners, only TLS-enabled clients will be able to connect
+# deactivates non-TLS listeners, only TLS-enabled (activated) clients will be able to connect
 listeners.tcp = none

 listeners.ssl.default = 5671